woubraim/shared_control/README.md

 This package can be tested with either an OAK camera or an Intel RealSense camera.

-The visual servoing node does not launch the camera by itself.
+The Shared Control node does not launch the camera by itself.
 The camera driver must be launched first in a separate terminal.

 ---